Plastic SCM - Gluon guide

-You will then see an empty folder/directory like the one below.
+You will then see an empty folder/directory like the one below (with 0 bytes size).
 You can now select the files you want to work on by selecting them from the repository.
 To do that, click the Configure button:

 After you click the Configure button, then the Configuration Mode view window will open and, at that point, you can view all of the items stored in the repository that is stored on the server:

 This is an extremely cool feature because the Configuration Mode view enables you to select (load) or deselect (unload) the files or directories (items) that you want to work with so that you don't have to load the whole repository.
+You can also see the size for every file/directory.
 To select the items you need, simply check the boxes of those items and they will be loaded into your workspace:

 You can change the configuration at any point by downloading new items or unloading them from the workspace by clicking the Configure button again.

-All of the loaded items have a status of Controlled which means that they are under version control.
+All of the loaded items have the Controlled status which means that they are under version control.